Last updated: 1 day ago

 It has been over a decade since Steve Jobs revealed the original MacBook Air, a laptop so thin he introduced it by pulling it out of an envelope.
-Apple's smallest laptop continues to fight for the perfect balance between size, performance, and price.
+Apple's smallest laptop continues to fight for an ideal balance between size, performance, and price.
 Along with the new 13-inch MacBook Pro, this is the first Apple notebook running Apple Silicon.

 ● Up to 16GB of RAM

 ● Two USB 4/Thunderbolt 3 ports